20 Most Common Medication Errors and Prevention Methods

 1. Wrong Patient Error

-What it is: This happens when medicine meant for one patient is given to someone else by mistake.
-It often happens in busy places like hospitals.
+What it is: Medicine intended for one patient is given to another, often in busy environments.

 Example: A nurse gave antibiotics to Mr Johnson in bed 5, thinking he was Mr Jenkins.
-Another nurse noticed the mistake soon after.
+Another nurse spotted the error shortly after.

 How to prevent it: